Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 Trek Top Fuel v.
 Pivot Trail 429

 It was a hard decision, but I finally chose on the Pivot Trail 429.
 Perhaps familiarity and right size of the Pivot won me over?
-Though I really like the Trek Top Fuel, the Pivot checks that one more “it fit better” box.
+Though I really like the Trek Top Fuel, the Pivot checks that one more "it fits better" box.
 Even if it is more expensive.

 My wife says I need to look at cost per use.
 I rode the previous Pivot 429 for 10 years — about 21,000 miles — dozens of epic trips — at least one week in Moab each year.
 So many great memories.
 I wonder how many smiles?